Wreck of the City of Newcastle

 Click image to enlarge

-This may not have been a happy ship, as three months beforehand one of the seamen had been charged with setting fire to the ship.
+This may not have been a happy ship, as three months beforehand one of the seamen had been charged with setting fire to it.
 However, the weather seeming fine, they set off again through Cook Strait on the evening of the 13th.
-About 4.30 a.m. the ship ran herself aground on the rocks off Wellington Head (now Perano Head) near the entrance to Tory Channel.
+About 4.30a.m. the ship ran herself aground on the rocks off Wellington Head (now Perano Head) near the entrance to Tory Channel.
 There was apparently no crash or bump, but the bowsprit was close inshore to the cliff.

 Although neither captain nor crew knew exactly where they were, the decision was made to leave the ship.
 The first boat was lowered, went down bow first and was immediately swamped.
 The captain’s gig (a 14-foot open boat with no water or supplies on board) was then launched and the women and children were put into it with three sailors, who were instructed to try and row into Tory Channel.
 They disappeared into the mist, and then the final boat was lowered.
 Into this embarked the captain and seven other men, but on a protest being made that the boat could not hold so many, one of the passengers climbed back on board the wreck.